axieinfinity/ronin-documentation/docs/bridge-operators/slashing.md

 ### Tier 2 operator slashing

-If a bridge operator misses more than 30% votes in a day, the operator doesn't earn any rewards (commission, staking reward, bridge reward) on that day.
+If a bridge operator misses more than 30% votes in a day, the operator doesn't earn any rewards for the next 5 days.
 The operator's status is set to **Punished**.

 <img src={bridSlashTierTwo} width={1224} />